Scord-Official/Scord-Official/README.md

 ## Hi there 👋

+Scord Official!

+This is the official Repo/Github Account for Scord Official.
+We are working on a singlefile-HTML openable Discord clone, so you can use it in school!

+Reach our team at: [Gmail Soon!]

+Pronouns: Blue Triball
 <!--
 **Scord-Official/Scord-Official** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.